Developing a certification examination FAQs

 -Contributed by Liberty Munson, Microsoft Psychometrician

 Prioritize the skills that you should practice by focusing on the content areas where your exam performance was the weakest.
-Additionally, you may want to review the Objective Domains for the exam.
+Additionally, you may want to review the Objective Domain for the exam.

 When you are ready to retake the exam, schedule an appointment as you normally would.
 Note that you must pay for each exam you retake and follow the posted retake policy.